AxFoundation/strax/docs/source/basics/overview.rst

 Options
 -------------

 Plugins take options (also see the advanced documentation on plugins and configs).
-A basic plugin to do PeakProcessing could look like this:
+A basic plugin to process the Peak-Processing could look like this:

 .. code-block:: python